-Ecotricity are the UK’s leading sustainable energy.
-Their brief, based on their own radical sustainable aspirations were for a truly green stadium.
+Ecotricity is the UK’s leading sustainable energy provider.
+Their brief, based on their own radical sustainable aspirations, was for a truly green stadium.
 They have already made national press with their sustainability efforts which include not serving meat on match days and requiring all contracted players to follow a vegan lifestyle.
 We formulated a concept based on these principles which resulted in an organic and striking geometry.
 The competition design was also assessed against the latest stadia safety legislation such as the Green Guide.

 The client was impressed by GHA’s recently completed Gloucester Services, 5 miles north from the stadium site, particularly in the way that we had addressed the brief and completely rethought the motorway services industry and typology.
 At Forest Green Rovers we also had the opportunity again to rewrite the rulebook and develop a new way of designing stadia by imaging what stadia could do for a community outside their primary function.